Prophylactic cranial radiotherapy (PCR)

 Skin changes

-The hospital staff will advise you on how to look after your skin.
+Your healthcare team will advise you on how to look after your skin.
 Do not put anything on the treated area of your skin before checking with your nurse or radiographer.

 Wash your hair or scalp gently with lukewarm or cool water.
 Gently pat your hair or scalp dry with a soft towel.
-Do not rub it, and do not use a hair-dryer.
+Do not rub it, and do not use a hairdryer.

 Effects on memory and thinking